-This recipe is suitable to use pasta and spaghettis, which are left over, but can equally well be prepared with freshly cooked pasta!
-In this case, first, cook the pasta according to pack instruction al dente.
+This recipe is suitable to use pasta and spaghetti, which are left over, but can equally well be prepared with freshly cooked pasta!
+In this case, first, cook the pasta according to pack instructions al dente.

 Heat the oil in a pan and simmer the garlic.
 Add the chopped tomatoes and season with salt, pepper and the herbs and simmer for about 10 minutes.

 Whisk the eggs in a bowl and add the parmesan cheese.

 Now place the pasta directly in the pan to the sauce and stir everything well.